JUNIOR PLAYER FAQ

 All 10U Green Level 1 kids are invited and encouraged to participate in the new USTA MAS 10U BLAST Tour.
 Participants will make new friends and play lots of tennis.
 The exciting tour consists of six premier Green L1 tournaments held in conjunction with major professional tennis tournaments around the world.
 Learn more about the BLAST tour!

 12 - 18-YEAR-OLD JUNIOR PLAYERS

-Today, USTA Mid-Atlantic is proactively implementing incremental changes this year in 2020, to help everyone involved in youth competition be best prepared when the new structure is in place.
-The changes are effective January 1, 2020, and are reflected in the new 2020 USTA MAS Junior Tournament Regulations.
+In 2020, USTA Mid-Atlantic proactively implemented changes this year, to help everyone involved in youth competition be best prepared when the new structure is in place.
+The current regulations are available here: 2020 USTA MAS Junior Tournament Regulations.

 If missing school/work is a primary concern, why do Championships still include Monday play?